ader1990/openstack-networkd/README.md

     * Ubuntu 14.04
       * cloud-init version 0.7.5 does not support network_data.json
       * network_config from metadata does not have MTU
-      * kernel / udev does not support consistent network device naming (CNDN)
+      * kernel / udev does not support consistent network device naming
       * supports add nic
       * does not support remove nic as the network_config comes with eth<N> info in dumb order, like this: eth0, eth1, eth2.
 If eth1 is removed by OpenStack, the network_config contains